-Because they are uncommon and complex, acoustic neuromas demand attention from a highly skilled, diverse group of specialists.
-The physicians and other professionals at MD Anderson have a remarkable level of experience and expertise in treating acoustic neuromas.
+Because they are uncommon and complex, acoustic neuroma demand attention from a highly skilled, diverse group of specialists.
+The physicians and other professionals at MD Anderson have a remarkable level of experience and expertise in treating acoustic neuroma.

-Acoustic neuromas or their treatment can cause hearing loss.
+Acoustic neuroma or its treatment can cause hearing loss.
 MD Anderson’s comprehensive Audiology Service helps evaluate and manage this issue.
 Rehabilitation services include conventional hearing aids, bone-anchored hearing aids (BAHA) or contralateral routing of sound hearing aids (CROS).

 Occasionally patients develop additional challenges after treatment for acoustic neuroma, such as facial paralysis or imbalance.
 Consulting physicians in ophthalmology, plastic and reconstructive surgery, and rehabilitation medicine are available to help manage these issues.